barumau/panlingue/eng/eske_i_jawabe.md

 3. Change of an affix: electric ⇒ electron
 4. Addition of an affix: man ⇒ manhood

-In Pandunia, only 3. and 4. are used.
+In Panlingue, only 3. and 4. are used.
 We can change the ending of a word, so for example **loge** (_speech_) can be changed to **loga** (_to speak_).
 We can also add suffixes,
 so for example **insania** (_humanity_) can be created from **insan** (_human being_).

-#### Why word forms change in Pandunia?
+#### Why word forms change in Panlingue?

-Pandunia uses different word forms to indicate different word classes.
+Panlingue uses different word forms to indicate different word classes.
 There are many good sides:

 - Learning the grammar is very easy because